JackSzwergold/Writing/memories/The First Time Any Gal Saw My Junk.md

 Lauren, a bit dejected, took back the copy of *Teen Beat* and started to flip trough it again.

-Lori stopped eating her peanut butter and jelly sandwich and simply said, “Well, what you have to show us?”
+Lori looked at Lauren, stopped eating her peanut butter and jelly sandwich and simply said, “Well, what you have to show us?”

 I looked at my friend and we both shrugged.
+What the heck did Lori want us to show them?
 I rifled through my jacket pockets but didn’t have much to show past maybe a few coins, a *Star Wars* card or two and maybe a Matchbox car.

 I took them out and showed them to Lori and Lauren and then just rolled their eyes.